Ascalon: Crusader period (1099–1270)

 During the Crusades, Ascalon was an important city due to its location near the coast and between the Crusader States and Egypt.
 It remained the last major Fatimid stronghold for over half a century.

-Negotiations over Jerusalem between the crusaders and the Fatimids, who had recently gained control of the city from the Seljuks, broke down in May 1099 during the final stages of the First Crusade.
+Negotiations over Jerusalem between the Crusaders and the Fatimids, who had recently gained control of the city from the Seljuks, broke down in May 1099 during the final stages of the First Crusade.
 This led to the siege and eventual capture of Jerusalem on 15 July.
 The remnants of the Fatimid army retreated to Ascalon.
 After negotiations ended in May, the Fatimids had begun raising an army at Ascalon, ready to raise the siege of Jerusalem.
-In August, an army of about 10,000 crusaders marched on Ascalon to meet the army being raised.
+In August, an army of about 10,000 Crusaders marched on Ascalon to meet the army being raised.
 They surprised the Fatimids in battle on 12 August just north of the city of Ascalon.
-While the crusader army defeated the Fatimid force of around 20,000, the city itself was not captured and remained in Fatimid hands, serving as a base for military activity against the Kingdom of Jerusalem.
+While the Crusader army defeated the Fatimid force of around 20,000, the city itself was not captured and remained in Fatimid hands, serving as a base for military activity against the Kingdom of Jerusalem.
 After the Crusader conquest of Jerusalem in 1099, the six elders of the Karaite Jewish community in Ascalon contributed to the ransoming of captured Jews and holy relics from Jerusalem's new rulers.
 The Letter of the Karaite elders of Ascalon, which was sent to the Jewish elders of Alexandria, describes their participation in the ransom effort and the ordeals suffered by many of the freed captives.

-In 1100, Ascalon was among the Fatimid coastal cities (along with Arsuf, Caesarea and Acre) that paid tribute to the crusaders, as part of a short truce.
+In 1100, Ascalon was among the Fatimid coastal cities (along with Arsuf, Caesarea and Acre) that paid tribute to the Crusaders, as part of a short truce.
 In 1101, Caesarea and Arsuf were captured by the Crusaders, and their people fled to Ascalon.
 To protect the influx of Islamic population, military reinforcements were sent from Egypt, who provided the city with supplies and maintained its garrison.
 Ascalon thus became a major Fatimid frontier post.
-It was subjected to a Crusader blockade, often blocking the land route from Egypt, making it only accessible through the sea.
+It was subjected to a Crusader blockade, often blocking the land route from Egypt, making it only accessible from the sea.
 The trade between Ascalon and Crusader Jerusalem resumed by that time, though the inhabitants of Ascalon regularly struggled with shortages in food and supplies.
 This necessitated the provisions from Egypt on several occasions each year.
 According to William of Tyre, the entire civilian population of the city was included in the Fatimid army registers.
-Fatimid ruler Al-Hafiz dispatched between 300 and 600 horesmen to protect Ascalon.
-Each company had 100 troops and was commanded by an Emir.
+Fatimid ruler Al-Hafiz dispatched between 300 and 600 horsemen to protect Ascalon.
+Each company had 100 troops and was commanded by an emir.
 A general was put in charge of all companies.
 They were paid 100 dinars for each emir, and 30 dinars for every horsemen.
-The Fatimids then used it to launch raids into the Kingdom of Jerusalem.
+The Fatimids then used it to launch raids into the Crusaders' Kingdom of Jerusalem.